Home Insurance and Your Mortgage Payment: Understanding the Growing Cost Burden

 Impact on Debt-to-Income (DTI) Ratios

-When you apply for a mortgage, lenders calculate your debt-to-income ratio (DTI) — your total monthly debt obligations divided by your gross monthly income.
-Most conventional loans cap DTI at 43–50%.
-Critically, lenders include the full PITI payment when calculating DTI — meaning insurance costs count against your borrowing limit.
+When you apply for a mortgage, lenders calculate your debt-to-income ratio (DTI), which is your total monthly debt obligations divided by your gross monthly income.
+Most conventional loans cap DTI at 36-43%, while FHA loans allow up to 43% (or up to 55% with strong compensating factors).
+Critically, lenders include the full PITI payment when calculating DTI, meaning insurance costs count against your borrowing limit.

-A $1,000 annual increase in your insurance premium adds roughly $83/month to your DTI calculation.
+A $1,200 annual increase in your insurance premium adds roughly $100/month to your DTI calculation.
 In many cases, that's enough to push a borderline borrower over the DTI threshold and result in a loan denial or reduced loan amount.
+According to industry data, 47% of homeowners say they would struggle to pay their mortgage if their premiums rise further.

 Before Premium Spike